FlowFuse/website/src/blog/2022/12/flowforge-1-1-2-released.md

 Please check FlowFuse's [documentation](/docs/) as the answers to many questions are covered there.

-If you hit any problems with the platform, please raise an [issue on GitHub](https://github.com/flowforge/flowforge/issues).
+If you hit any problems with the platform, please raise an [issue on GitHub](https://github.com/flowfuse/flowfuse/issues).
 That also includes if you have any feedback or feature requests.

-Chat with us on the `#flowforge` channel on the [Node-RED Slack workspace](https://nodered.org/slack).
+Chat with us on the `#flowfuse` channel on the [Node-RED Slack workspace](https://nodered.org/slack).

 You can also raise a support ticket by emailing [support@flowfuse.com](mailto:support@flowfuse.com)